LAPRA Privacy Notice

 Federal law provides you with certain rights regarding your PHI.
 Parents of minor children and other individuals with legal authority to make health decisions for a Health Plans participant may exercise these rights on behalf of the participant, consistent with state law.

 Right to request restrictions: You have the right to request a restriction or limitation on the Health Plans’ use or disclosure of your PHI.
 For example, you may ask us to limit the scope of your PHI disclosures to a case manager who is assigned to you for monitoring a chronic condition.
 Because we use your PHI only to the extent necessary to pay Health Plans benefits, to administer the Health Plans, and to comply with the law, it may not be possible to agree to your request.
 Except in the limited circumstances described below, the law does not require the Health Plans to agree to your request for restriction.
-Except as otherwise required by law (and excluding disclosures for treatment purposes), the Health Plans are obligated, upon your request, to refrain from sharing your PHI with another health plan for purposes of payment or carrying out health care operations if the PHI pertains solely to a health care item or service for which the health care provider involved has been paid out-of-pocket in full.
+Except as otherwise required by law (and excluding disclosures for treatment purposes), the Health Plans are obligated, upon your request, to refrain from sharing your PHI with another health plan for purposes of payment or carrying out health care operations if the PHI pertains solely to a health care item or service for which the health care provider involved has been paid out-of-pocket in full by you or by another person (other than the Plan) on your behalf.
 The Health Plans will not agree to any restriction which will cause it to violate or be noncompliant with any legal requirement.
 However, if we do agree to your requested restriction or limitation, we will honor the restriction until you agree to terminate the restriction or until we notify you that we are terminating the restriction with respect to PHI created or received by the Health Plans in the future.

 You may make a request for restriction on the use and disclosure of your PHI by completing the appropriate request form available from the LAPRA Benefits Department at the number and address provided on the first page of this Notice.